MEDA can help you

 View a list of Workforce Development Resources here.

-MEDA would appreciate if you can complete your intake form online, in English or Spanish.
-Or print and complete the intake and consent forms, also in English or Spanish, and bring your completed forms to your workshop or appointment.
-You should also print out and bring your consent form with you (not available in online version).
+MEDA would appreciate if you print and fill out our intake and consent forms, in English or Spanish, and bring your completed forms to your workshop or appointment.

 1. INTAKE FORM